 Basically, a test case is a set of what-if questions.
-Freedman and Thomas have developed guidelines that have been adapted for the UA: Describe which feature or service (external or internal) your test attempts to cover.
-If the test case is based on a use case (i.e., this is a usage test), it is a good idea to refer to the use-case name.
+Freedman and Thomas have developed guidelines that have been adapted for the UA: .Describe which feature or service (external or internal) your test attempts to cover. .If the test case is based on a use case (i.e., this is a usage test), it is a good idea to refer to the use-case name.
 Remember that the use cases are the source of test cases.
 In theory, the software is supposed to match the use cases, not the reverse.
-As soon as you have enough of use cases, go ahead and write the test plan for that piece.
+As soon as you have enough of use cases, go ahead and write the test plan for that piece. .
 Specify what you are testing and which particular feature (methods).
-Then, specify what you are going to do to test the feature and what you expect to happen.
-Test the normal use of the object's methods.
-Test the abnormal and unreasonable use of the object's methods.
+Then, specify what you are going to do to test the feature and what you expect to happen. .Test the normal use of the object's methods. .Test the abnormal but reasonable use of the object's methods.

 Test the boundary conditions.
 For example, if an edit control accepts 32 characters, try 33, then try 40.
 Also specify when you expect error dialog boxes, when you expect some default event, and when functionality still is being defined.
 Test objects' interactions and the messages sent among them.
 If you have developed sequence diagrams, they can assist you in this process.
-When the revisions have been made, document the cases so they become the starting basis for the follow-up test.

-The internal quality of the software, such as its reusability and extendibility, should be assessed as well.
-Although the reusability and extend ability are more difficult to test, nevertheless they are extremely important.
-Software reusability rarely is practiced effectively.
-The organizations that will survive in the 21st century will be those that have achieved high levels of reusability-anywhere from 70-80 percent or more.
-Griss argues that, although reuse is widely desired and often the benefit of utilizing object technology, many object-oriented reuse efforts fail because of to narrow a focus on technology rather than the policies set forth by an organization.
+When the revisions have been made, document the cases so they become the starting basis for the follow-up test. effectively.
+The organizations that will survive in the 21st century will be those that have achieved high levels of reusability-anywhere from 70-80 percent or more .
+Griss argues that, although reuse is widely desired and often the benefit of utilizing object technology, many object-oriented reuse efforts fail because of too narrow a focus on technology rather than the policies set forth by an organization.
 He recommends an institutionalized approach to software development, in which software assets intentionally are created or acquired to be reusable.
 These assets then are consistently used and maintained to obtain high levels of reuse, thereby optimizing the organization's ability to produce high-quality software products rapidly and effectively.
 Your test case may measure what percentage of the system has been reused, say, measured in terms of reused lines of code as opposed to new lines of code written.
 Specifying results is crucial in developing test cases.
 You should test cases that are supposed to fail.
 During such tests, it is a good idea to alert the person running them that failure is expected.
 Say, we are testing a File Open feature.
 We need to specify the result as follows:

 - 1. Drop down the File menu and select Open. - 2.
-Try opening the following types of files: - A file that is there (should work). - A file that is not there (should get an Error message). - A file name with international characters (should work). - A file type that the program does not open (should get a message or conversion dialog box).
+Try opening the following types of files: - .
+A file that is there (should work). - .A file that is not there (should get an Error message). - .A file name with international characters (should work).

-5.4.
+A file type that the program does not open (should get a message or conversion dialog box).

 TEST PLANS